Lifecycle marketing: a complete guide to navigating the customer journey

 What is customer lifecycle marketing?

-Another way to think about customer lifecycle marketing is that it’s an omnichannel approach that combines email marketing, customer service, SEO, paid ads, SMS marketing, and more to engage customers at every stage.
+You can also think of customer lifecycle marketing as an omnichannel approach that combines email marketing, customer service, SEO, paid ads, SMS marketing, and more to engage customers at every stage.

 The important thing to remember is that each interaction should move customers closer to the next stage, whether that’s subscribing to your emails, purchasing, or recommending your brand to others.